 - Collect any dry cleaning, laundry, items at the repair shop, items borrowed by friends or family, etc.

-- Notify medical insurance, homeowner’s/renter’s insurance and automobile insurance companies of new address.
+- Notify medical insurance, homeowner’s or renter’s insurance, and automobile insurance companies of your new address.

 - Make any local transportation arrangements from old home to airport and airport to new home.